 I often say that food is extraordinarily powerful (Hippocrates and I?
 We’re like that 🤞! 😂), but seriously it’s like Mother Nature’s medicine.
-And that’s especially true when it comes to menopausal symptoms, weight gain and hormone balancing.
+And that’s especially true when it comes to menopausal signs, weight gain and hormone balancing.

 Back to the study, which – when it comes to tomatoes anyway – underlines the point.

 Indeed, tomatoes and their tomato-based foodie sisters like unprocessed, unsalted, un-sugared sauces, juices and canned offerings, have been recognised as health promoting and disease preventing for quite some time.
-However, this news in relation to their helping alleviate menopause symptoms is much more recent.
+However, this news in relation to their helping alleviate menopause signs is much more recent.

 The results of the study were published in the nutrition journal and showed that tomato juice increases resting energy expenditure (REE) and improves fatty triglycerides if they are too high (technically known as hypertriglyceridemia) in meno women.
 The latter increases risk of cardiovascular disease.

-The study took 95 women (40-60 years old) who had at least one menopausal symptom and asked them to refrain from foods and drinks rich in tomato for two weeks prior to the study.
+The study took 95 women (40-60 years old) who had at least one menopausal sign and asked them to refrain from foods and drinks rich in tomato for two weeks prior to the study.
 Following this, the women consumed 200ml (about a cup) of unsalted tomato juice twice a day for two weeks.
 Usually before breakfast and dinner.

-Ninety-three women went on to complete the study and the results showed anxiety improved, other menopausal symptoms were alleviated, and REE (or resting metabolism) increased from 300-400 calories a day helping slow weight gain.
+Ninety-three women went on to complete the study and the results showed anxiety improved, other menopausal signs were alleviated, and REE (or resting metabolism) increased from 300-400 calories a day helping slow weight gain.

-Meno women – as we like to call ourselves – are not only bothered by the physical and psychological symptoms of menopause, but are also at increased risk for cardiovascular diseases such as hypertension and dyslipidemia (endocrine and metabolic disorders), diabetes and obesity, some of which are partly induced as a result of diminished estrogen production.
+Meno women – as we like to call ourselves – are not only bothered by the physical and psychological signs of menopause, but are also at increased risk for cardiovascular diseases such as hypertension and dyslipidemia (endocrine and metabolic disorders), diabetes and obesity, some of which are partly induced as a result of diminished estrogen production.

 The Science-y Bit